-Bio: He always earned credit as a slacker, never putting too much effort into things and instead spending his time relaxing with friends, though often playing spectator rather then participant.
-He was sent into the army as alternative punishment to prison.
+Bio: He was always known as a slacker, never putting too much effort into things.
+Instead, he spends most of his time relaxing with friends, and in their activities he is often a spectator rather than a participant.
+He was sent to the Army as an alternative punishment to prison.

 Personality: He is reclusive, preferring to stay away from anything big or public.
-He doesn't usually aim for anything higher then the bare minimum.
-He has a sense of self-preservation that often causes him more harm then good.
+He doesn't usually aim for anything higher than the bare minimum.
+He has a sense of self-preservation that often causes him more harm than good.

 Height: 6 feet

 Hair Color: Brown